Kardbord/Kard-bot/README.md

 ```shell
 KARDBOT_TOKEN="Your bot token here"
 ```

-You will also need to edit the `slash-cmd-guilds` entry in the `config/setup.json` file to include the guild (server) IDs of each server you invited the bot to.

 With your token in place and your config updated, you can simply run the Kard-bot binary to bring it to life!
 For a more robust running solution, consider creating a [systemd service](https://docs.fedoraproject.org/en-US/quick-docs/understanding-and-administering-systemd/#creating-new-systemd-services) or [using the provided Docker image](#host-using-docker).